luciusmagn/lho-blog-old/src/content/b/building-this-website.md

 I did gain a live reload when editing, which is nice.

 I will probably clean this up and make it open-source.

+Just like the two previous ones, the content of this website is written in Markdown.
+Technically speaking, the usage of MDX should introduce additional features such as letting me use various JS frameworks' components inside these markdown files, but I don't think I will ever use it.

+Just like with the previous iterations, the theme of this one is minimalism.

+This time, I opted to add some minor visual flare:
+- The colors are picked from the **Great Wave Off Kanagawa** painting
+- The UI is cutdown as much as possible
+- TT Livret is used as the main font

+This website is not based on any template, it is a very minor amount of CSS, just to make sure it kinda works.
+I tested it on Firefox desktop.
+Who knows:)

+It is likely that I will rewrite the website again in something more Rust-adjacent, or some other, probably a more obscure, language.
+One of my Finnish friends has his whole website in Lua.
+Imagine that.